NilsRuet/nilsruet.github.io/content/projects/highway-pursuit-rl.md

 - It is computationally lightweight and can be significantly accelerated on modern machines.

-## Adapting the game to Reinforcement Learning
+## Adapting the Game to Reinforcement Learning
 In this first section, I outline the technical challenges and choices involved in turning the _Highway Pursuit_ into a Gym-compatible environment.

 ### Observations, actions and rewards